danielwuaustralia/gaming_os_tweaker/README.md

 # Gaming OS Tweaker

-> [!WARNING]
-> I dont plan on continue maintaining the project, I might only unarchive if there is something meaningful to be added/changed, I am also no longer accepting PRs nor looking for anything.
-I put it back in a org because more people contacted me about the project through email.

 > [!NOTE]
-> For my last commit.
-It's now completely optimized in every point, no point in wasting more time on tweaks, just enjoy gaming sessions instead, that's obviously the whole point.
+> As for my final commit.
+It's all now completely optimized in every point, no point in wasting more time on tweaks, all that is left is just enjoy gaming sessions, that's obviously the whole point.
+Any sort of input lag, unresponsiveness and performance problems does not exist anymore.
+No further commits will be done.

 > Attempts to debloat, keep low input lag, low latency, better hitreg and improved performance.